Car AC Off Due To High Engine Temperature (FIX)

 AC due to high engine temp shows on your dashboard when the PCM (engine computer) senses extreme heat or an inoperative electric cooling fan.

-Simply put, your car engine is hot or overheated, and to avoid more heat, that can cause damage, the AC turns off.
+Simply put, your car engine is hot or overheated, and to avoid more heat that can cause damage, the AC turns off.

 One of a vehicle’s safety features is the engine control unit (ECU).
 The ECU has a system that regulates and pilots all engine activities by collecting data from sensors in the car.